Who Owns ASML? Top Shareholders & Recent Insider Buys

 Insider activity offers a window into how executives view the company’s prospects.
 At ASML, recent transactions have leaned toward selling, with several top leaders trimming small portions of their holdings.

-While these trades are modest compared to their total ownership, the lack of insider buying stands out and may hint at a wait-and-see approach from management as the semiconductor cycle plays out.
+While these trades are modest relative to their total ownership, the lack of insider buying stands out and may signal a wait-and-see approach from management as the semiconductor cycle plays out.

 Here are some recent insider sales: